niondigital/sentry-util/README.md

 // initialize sentry
 initSentry();
-// optionally provide a custom beforeSend function to filter captured errors initSentry({ beforeSend: (error: Error): Error | null => error });
+// optionally provide custom options, e.g. a  beforeSend function to filter captured errors initSentry({ beforeSend: (error: Error): Error | null => error });

+// in browsers, the default global handler may be disabled where required initSentry({
+    integrations: [
+        new Sentry.Integrations.GlobalHandlers({
+            onerror: false,
+            onunhandledrejection: false
+        })
+    ]
+});

 // package exports Sentry instance to allow setting extras, breadcrumbs, ...
 Sentry.setExtra('userAuthenticated', false);

 // then use captureAndLogError() as an error handler for promises or try/catch blocks